 Student Employment at SJR State

 Welcome to SJR State!
 The College has several employment opportunities at SJR State for student employees.
-We encourage you to review available Student Employee Jobs and apply for those positions that are of interest to you.
+We encourage you to review available Student Employee Jobs (located at the bottom of the page) and apply for those positions that are of interest to you.
 We want your student experience at SJR State to ROCK!
 So, if you ever have any questions or we can assist you in any way, please contact us:

 - Human Resources 386-312-4070